-IIASA's Postdoctoral Fellowship Program Upcoming Review Deadline: June 30, 2014
+IIASA's Postdoctoral Fellowship Program: Upcoming Review Deadline - November 1, 2014

-IIASA’s Postdoctoral Fellowship Program is an annual program that provides funding for four postdoctoral researchers for a 12-24 month period.
-Applications are accepted all year round, with specific review dates announced on the website.
+IIASA’s Postdoctoral Fellowship Program is an annual program that provides funding for several postdoctoral researchers for a 12-24 month period.
+Applications are accepted all year round, with the next review deadline as November 1, 2014.
 Application details can be found on IIASA's website.

 The program serves to: